 Visiting Paynes Prairie Preserve State Park in the winter is a special treat.
 Temperatures drop and the breezes pick up, blowing the Spanish moss draped in the big oaks and whistling across the vast expanse of the prairie.

 Taking a moment to look up, there’s a new silhouette visible against the sky.
 You may be familiar with the high-flying circles of vultures, the flitting movements of songbirds and even the occasional glimpse of a hawk or eagle.
 What you may not realize is that an amazing story is taking place above, below and even all around you.
 It is the story of the snail kite, a bird once on the brink of extinction but now finding a second home in the mid-size city of Gainesville.

 The snail kite can seem like a fairly ordinary bird at first glance.
-It is a raptor, with characteristic sharp talons for grabbing, curved beak for tearing apart food, and broad wings for effortless and agile flight.
-A few things may stick out to the sharp observer- the bright orange beak with a tip of black, the white patch on the tail, and the bright amber to red eyes.
+It is a raptor with characteristic sharp talons for grabbing, curved beak for tearing apart food, and broad wings for effortless and agile flight.
+A few things may be noticed by the sharp observer: the bright orange beak with a tip of black, the white patch on the tail and the bright amber to red eyes.

 The 2018 Christmas Bird Count recorded 29 total individuals in the county.
-Now, one year later, the results are even more extraordinary.
-The 2019 Christmas Bird Count recorded 104 individuals, a huge increase and the largest recorded concentration of these birds anywhere in the country, including their primary home in the Everglades!
+The 2019 Christmas Bird Count recorded 104 individuals, a huge increase and the largest recorded concentration of these birds anywhere in the country, including their primary home in the Everglades.

 While hurricanes and record storms brought several years of high water at the park and corresponding excellent habitat for snails and kites alike, a decrease in rain has reduced those water levels, slowly draining the land so that areas that once looked like lakes more closely resemble the prairie for which the park is named.